-When it comes to relationships in particular—you can’t do the same things in the same way and expect different results.
+When it comes to dating and relationships—you can’t do the same things in the same way and expect different results.

-No matter how much you hope, pray and dream for good things in your relationships, for many of you, good things will only come when – by God’s grace – you learn to make better, wiser and healthier choices.
+No matter how much you hope, pray and dream for good things in your relationships, for many of you, good things will only come when you learn to make better, wiser and healthier choices.

-As you reflect on your relationships this upcoming year, here are some mistakes that you may need to acknowledge, and then take ownership of as you seek to engage in healthier relationships:
+As you reflect on what you want out of your relationships this upcoming year, here are some mistakes that you may need to acknowledge, and then take ownership of as you seek to engage in healthier dating relationships:

 One of the biggest relationship mistakes people make has less to do with what they do in a relationship, and more to do with who they choose to enter a relationship with.